And They Said It Wouldn’t LastYet, It HasBy | Ad |

 Someone is likely to say that acquired traits aren’t as strong as innate traits.
 I heartily disagree.
 Some things I’ve worked for are so deeply ingrained now that it would be impossible to shed them.
 I’ll be that way until I die.

-Other things going beyond death.
+Other things go beyond death.
 For example, at the very core of my identity is one thing that is so important to me, so unalterable, that it will last for the rest of this life and into eternity.
 I am solidly and permanently and eternally Barbara’s husband.

 That’s not a mere statement of commitment.
 It’s a description of a weave in the fabric of my being that can’t be plucked out or unraveled, not even by death.
 It affects every decision, every yearning, and every hope.
 It has withstood pressures that no one but Barbara and I could ever have weathered together.
 It is the fulfillment of a divine revelation that we both received together and it would equal denying the Holy Ghost if I ever said it didn’t happen.